daypack-dev/daypack-lib/README.md

 ## Goal

-Daypack as a user-facing personal task scheduler program aims to be ergonomic to use, and relatively featureful
+Daypack as a personal task scheduler program, aims

 Daypack as a library aims to be powerful enough to accomodate everyday personal task scheduling needs